Top Blog marketing Strategy Tips for Coaches | ICF

 Having your own personal blog is a great way to demonstrate your expertise and knowledge of the coaching profession, but it’s just the first step.
 Take full advantage of your blog and leverage it for wider attention.
 You’re more likely to get noticed when you are proactively pitching a story or sharing your blog on your social media platforms.
 That way, your own content becomes a pathway for broader visibility.

 Ezraya Drumgo is an account coordinator at Stanton Communications, ICF’s public relations agency of record.
 Her work focuses on media research and social media community development.
 Previously, she worked at the Democratic National Committee and New York State Senate for Sen. José M. Serrano.
-Ezraya graduated from the University at Albany, SUNY.
+Ezraya graduated from the State University of New York at Albany.
 She is a native New Yorker and public advocacy enthusiast.

 The views and opinions expressed in guest posts featured on this blog are those of the author and do not necessarily reflect the opinions and views of the International Coach Federation (ICF).
 The publication of a guest post on the ICF Blog does not equate to an ICF endorsement or guarantee of the products or services provided by the author.